CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/ssh/execute-ssh-command/execute-ssh-command-block.md

 ### Ssh Session Details

-The [Ssh Session Details][Ssh Session Details Property] object that includes all of the information required to connect and maintain a Ssh Session.
+The [Ssh Session Details][Ssh Session Details Property] object that includes all of the information required to open and maintain a SSH session.
 This property contains all of the information in relation to the server the [Command][Command Property] will be executed on, these are:

 - [Host][SshSessionDetails Host]
 - [Port][SshSessionDetails Port]